 Also available in the Commons are the Panther Shop, which is the campus bookstore and convenience store, the Commons Cafe, the Dining Room, the Mail room and resident student mailboxes, and the Information Desk.

 The Information Desk provides such services as:

-Other resources available to everyone in the Frame-Westerberg Commons are the TV Lounge in the lobby, featuring comfortable seating; the game room which contains two pool tables, an air hockey table, a ping pong table, and fooseball table.
-There is also a lounge upstairs with two computer stations and an ATM machine located by the Reed-Coit enterance to the Commons.
+Other resources available to everyone in the Frame-Westerberg Commons are the TV Lounge in the lobby, featuring comfortable seating; the game room which contains two pool tables, an air hockey table, a ping pong table, and Foosball table.
+There is also a lounge upstairs with two computer stations and an ATM machine located by the Reed-Coit entrance to the Commons.

 Many student run organizations also have their "headquarters" located in the Commons.
 The Student Government Association (SGA) and the Student Activities Council (SAC) both are housed in the Student Activities office in Room 206.
 WDRQ, the campus radio station, is located beside the Commons Cafe and can be found on the radio at 1620 on the AM dial.
 The Source, the student newspaper, is located in an office on the second floor of the Commons.
 The Source is published on Fridays, once every two weeks during the academic year and can be found throughout the Commons and on campus.